Reading time: 5 minutes

 Here's how you can step off the tourist track when travelling around Hawaii.

-Get your hiking boots on in Hawaii
+Uncrowded hiking trails in Hawaii

 What better way to get off the beaten track than by physically getting off said track?
 With its extensive and breathtaking landscapes, Hawaii is brimming with a plethora of walking trails away from the hustle and bustle of tourist-packed places.
 Here are a few of our favourites: